freya-aino/audio-suite/README.md

 ### Step 1: Individual Packets of Audio Data
 Audio data is received in individual packets.
 Each packet contains a small segment of the audio signal.

-### Step 2: Concatenation and Preprocessing
+### Step 2: Preprocessing
 The stream of audio packets is concatenated to form a continuous audio sequence.
 This sequence is then preprocessed to remove noise and enhance the quality of the audio signal.

 ### Step 3: Segmentation and Classification
 The preprocessed audio sequence is segmented into smaller chunks.
-Each segment is classified to determine the type of audio content it contains (e.g., speech, music, silence).
+Each segment is classified to determine the type of audio content it contains (e.g., speech, music, noise).

 ### Step 4: Speech and Phonemes Extraction
 Segments identified as human speech are processed to extract text and phonemes.
 This involves converting the audio signal into a textual representation and identifying the phonetic components.